-- §12-45.4-71 Fire alarm systems inspection, testing, and maintenance labels.
+- §12-45.4-70 Fire alarm systems inspection, testing, and maintenance notification.
+Section 13.7.3.2.4 is amended by adding section 13.7.3.2.4.1.1 to read as follows: 13.7.3.2.4.1.1 The county fire department shall be given a seventy-two hour notification prior to a scheduled inspection, testing, maintenance or retesting of any fire alarm systems within their respective jurisdiction.
+[Eff] (Auth: HRS §132-3) (Imp: HRS §132-3) - §12-45.4-71 Fire alarm systems inspection, testing, and maintenance labels.
 Section 13.7.3.2.4 (this was misnumbered) is amended by adding sections 13.7.3.2.4.4.1, 13.7.3.2.4.4.2, 13.7.3.2.4.4.3, and 13.7.3.2.4.4.4 to read as follows: 13.7.3.2.4.4.1 Labels.
 Fire alarm systems passing an annual inspection, testing, and maintenance test shall have an approved label affixed to the annunciator panel or, if not present, the fire alarm system control panel in accordance with section 13.7.3.2.
-Information on the label, at a minimum shall, entail the following: - (1) Removal of the previous label. - (2) Indicate the month and year the satisfactory test was performed. - (3) Certificate of fitness holder's name and number. - (4) Certificate of fitness holder's company name, address, and contact information. - (5) Be yellow, at least two and one-fourth of an inch in width, and three and one-fourth of an inch in length. - (6) Be clearly visible without obstructing the visibility or operation of the annunciator panel or, if not present, fire alarm system control panel. - (7) The label shall be clearly visible and punched with no more than one year and one month. - 13.7.3.2.4.4.2 Fire alarm systems failing an annual inspection, test, and maintenance test shall leave the expired inspection tag or label in place on the annunciator panel or, if not present, the fire alarm system control panel until the system is repaired. - 13.7.3.2.4.4.3 The AHJ and the building owner shall be verbally notified immediately when a fire alarm system becomes inoperable.
-Alternative notification and response plans shall be implemented after approved by the AHJ until the fire alarm system is fully operational. - 13.7.3.2.4.4.4 Annex G, Exhibit G entitled "Fire Alarm System Inspection, Maintenance, and Testing Report" or similar report approved by the AHJ shall be provided to the property owner or agent within fourteen days after a satisfactory test.
-[Eff] (Auth: HRS §132-16) (Imp: HRS §132-16; SLH 2014, Act 165)
+Information on the label, at a minimum shall, entail the following: - (1) Removal of the previous label; - (2) Indicate the month and year the satisfactory test was performed; - (3) Certificate of fitness holder's name and number; - (4) Certificate of fitness holder's company name, address, and contact information; - (5) Be yellow, at least two and one-fourth of an inch in width, and three and one-fourth of an inch in length; - (6) Be clearly visible without obstructing the visibility or operation of the annunciator panel or, if not present, fire alarm system control panel; and - (7) The label shall be clearly visible and punched with no more than one year and one month. - 13.7.3.2.4.4.2 Fire alarm systems failing an annual inspection, test, and maintenance test shall leave the expired inspection tag or label in place on the annunciator panel or, if not present, the fire alarm system control panel until the system is repaired. - 13.7.3.2.4.4.3 The AHJ and the building owner shall be verbally notified immediately when a fire alarm system becomes inoperable.

-(This adds additional information to the tag or label and expedites the notification to the AHJ of an inoperable fire alarm system.
+Alternative notification and response plans shall be implemented after approved by the AHJ until the fire alarm system is fully operational.

+(This revision standardizes the ITM report form & where it may be found.
+This adds additional information to the tag or label and expedites the notification to the AHJ of an inoperable fire alarm system.
 Exhibit B became Annex G)